Mobile Device Best Practices

 If you must download an app, on Android consider using F-Droid or Aurora Store.
 F-Droid is an app store featuring only open source apps while Aurora is a proxy for the Google Play store allowing you to download apps without a Google account and without Google tracking your download (please note that it will not remove any in-app tracking).

 A more advanced step is to get a phone that’s not in your name.
-Rather than buying a phone on credit - which ties it back to your true identity via a credit check - you can buy a phone up front in cash, then get a pay-as-you-go plan.
+Rather than buying a phone on credit - which ties it back to your true identity via a credit check - you can buy a phone up front in cash, then get a pay-as-you-go or prepaid plan.
 In addition to offering more privacy, these plans are often much less expensive.
 Be aware that metadata such as location at home every night means your identity can be determined, but this strategy can still offer a lot of defense against public records, doxxing, and stalking.

 I strongly urge anyone privacy-oriented to stop using your SIM number and instead use Voice-over-IP for all non-encrypted communications.
 This is a large subject, and as such I have dedicated an entire page to explaining this, and I encourage you to check it out if you’re interested.

-Restart your phone once per week.
+Restart your phone at least once per week.
 Phones are typically much more stable than an average computer, and such we can and often do run them for weeks or even months at a time without ever thinking of restarting them.
 Most malware, except the most advanced kind, cannot withstand a simple restart.
 While it is unlikely that you’ll get malware if you have good online habits, it only takes a few minutes to restart and it’s worth the caution.